RyotaMitaraiWeb/Quiz-World/src/app/shared/buttons/delete-button/README.md

 Renders a button which, upon click, will send a DELETE request to delete the quiz.

+**Note:** This component does not have any encapsulation, proceed with caution when styling within this component.

 ## Methods
 ```typescript
 function deleteQuiz(id: number): void